 What do Pepsi, Seinfeld, and “Fearless Girl” have in common?
 They are all great examples of culture in action.
-And they underscore the importance of understanding cultural context to generate deeply-felt responses among people.
-Doing this well requires understanding culture and its effect on consumer attitudes, behaviors, and beliefs.
-We call this Cultural Framing, and it revolves around understanding the unspoken systems of meaning at play in affecting our behavior, our attitudes, and our decisions.
+They emphasize how cultural context can be leveraged to generate deeply-felt responses among people.
+Doing this well requires a deep understanding culture and its effect on consumer attitudes, behaviors, and beliefs.
+We call this Cultural Framing, and it revolves around understanding the unspoken systems of meaning at play that affect our behavior, our attitudes, and our decisions.

-This article outlines why Cultural Framing is critically important to the Insights industry.
-And breaks down exactly what we mean by “culture,” why it’s important, and how it can help us uncover deeper insights.
+This article outlines why Cultural Framing is critically important to the Insights industry: what we mean by “culture,” why it’s important, and how it can help us uncover deeper insights.

-“Culture” is an amorphous term, difficult to define but (often) easier to recognize in situ.
+“Culture” is an amorphous term, difficult to define but (often) easier to recognize.
 Maru/Matchbox has adapted a definition offered by American anthropologist Clifford Geertz in his foundational book of essays, The Interpretation of Cultures (1973).
 Geertz defined culture as “the webs of significance that [people] have spun.”
 His famous example is the wink – a physical action with a variety of possible meanings.

 George Costanza and “The Wink”

 We see two meanings associated with the wink: an involuntary tic and a conspiratorial gesture.
 The inability to distinguish between the two causes typical Seinfeld-ian confusion.
-But the deeper point is important: understanding the action and its possible meanings, and discerning the intended meaning, is understanding culture.
+But the deeper point is important: understanding the action and its possible meanings, and discerning the intended meaning, is an aspect of culture.
 The interpreter must recognize the meaning behind the action to understand what’s really happening.
-We do this all the time – often without noticing it.
+We do this all the time, often without noticing it.

 When asked about the ad and the backlash against it, Harvard Business School lecturer Jill Avery told The Atlantic that the ad failed because those who approved its development and release didn’t understand the cultural resonance the ad would strike:

 In contrast, brands that successfully excavate structures of meaning and align themselves positively with that meaning see market success.
-Two recent examples come to mind.
+A recent example comes to mind.

 The sculpture “Fearless Girl” was erected by State Street Global Advisors and the ad agency McCann New York in early March 2017.
 The statue stands directly opposite of the famous Wall Street Bull and was created to encourage companies to add more women to their boards.
 Though not without controversy, the statue gives voice to deep cultural meaning, and it has generated a huge public response.
 According to Bloomberg, within 12 weeks of its placement, the diminutive statue generated: